linkedin/LiTr/litr-ffmpeg/README.md

 # Litr Muxers module

-The Litr Muxers module provides `NativeMediaMuxerMediaTarget`, which uses FFmpeg for muxing individual streams into a target file container.
+The Litr FFmpeg module provides integration with ffmpeg.
+Currently, it offers `NativeMediaMuxerMediaTarget`, which uses FFmpeg for muxing individual streams into a target file container.

 ## Build instructions (Linux, macOS)